Mixed Salad Greens (1 Cup, Shredded Or Chopped) and Sandwich (1 Sandwich)

 Eat Slowly

-Drink water with your meal.
-Staying hydrated can help with digestion and may prevent excessive spikes in blood sugar.
+Drink water before and during your meal.
+Staying hydrated can support digestion and metabolism.

 Find Glucose response for your favourite foods